smartopian/OPN-aNG-Accord/README.md

 1. Git and Github are general purpose ways of long term collaboration.
 A key part of open source collaboration for software, and should be used for legal text, too.

-1. A nuanced approach to legal rules can be constructed from the top-down ideas of law and regulation, and the bottom-up ideas of contracts, licenses and consents.
-This can be both highly individualized and highly interoperable.
+1. Legal rules are mostly expressed in text.
+A nuanced approach to legal rules can be constructed from the top-down ideas of law and regulation, and the bottom-up ideas of contracts, licenses and consents.
+This can be both highly individualized and highly interoperable if we handle text as modules.

-1. Applied to privacy, there can be broad engagments such as data sharing frameworks, specific terms such as terms of use and individualized elements such as consent receipts.
+1. Applied to privacy, there can be broad engagements such as data sharing frameworks, specific agreements such as terms of use and individualized elements such as consent receipts.
 These can be instantiated in particular settings and automated using software code.

 ## Agenda

-1. Lets get on Git -
+1. You get on Github.

-We'll
-## OPN-Ctrl- International GitForLaw Repo-Project
+1. You draft a clause.

+1. You contribute it to this repository.

+## Background

 This is the first hack for aNG for international policy infrastructure and is apart of a long term series of community projects that has driven the development of decentralised notice and consent standards and best practice for identity management and surveillance technology.
 Designed to enhance privacy policies and Terms of Use in a way that addressess the #FakePrivacy burden of policy.